 By Leonard Williams

-Getting ready to get a GED® diploma can be overwhelming.
-For adult learners enrolled in a local GED class, it’s often difficult to find the time or motivation to study outside the classroom, engage in the classroom experience, or measure the effectiveness of study sessions.
+Getting ready to get a GED® certificate can be overwhelming.
+For adult learners enrolled in a local GED test class, it's often difficult to find the time or motivation to study outside the classroom, engage in the classroom experience, or measure the effectiveness of study sessions.
 And for adult learners who manage their own study program, GED test prep may seem even harder.

 500,000 People Will Pass the GED This Year.

 You’re here because you want to be one of them.
 The one-of-a-kind best-selling GED Academy learning program can get you there, fast and easy.

 Planning, perseverance, and motivation are the keys to effective, successful GED test preparation, and the most important thing a test candidate can do to make passing the GED test a reality.
 Using these keys to success will reduce challenges and ensure that GED test prep is worthwhile.

 The official GED test is actually a set of four tests.
 Getting familiar with the test subjects and using them in everyday life will help make studying for the GED test easier.
 Get familiar with basic math, and practice mental math for the GED test mathematical reasoning test.
 Try reading and writing a little every day as part of your GED test Reasoning Through Language Arts test preparation.
 For GED test social studies and GED test science, try reading the news and looking at how social studies and science affect your life every day.
 Exploring the GED test subject areas on your own will help motivate you and ready your brain for more difficult material later.

 Use a pencil-and-paper or online GED test practice test as part of your GED test prep and as a study guide to help you determine skill strengths and weaknesses.
 Use the GED test scores from your practice test for GED test study planning.
 Your scores will indicate the skill areas where you'll need the least and most work and will help you outline a study plan.